jlcarr/LeetCode/README.md

 - **Memory**: 75.16 MB
 - **Solution**: We can build the graph in reverse, then perform DFS on each node, cacheing the subresults, and accumulating the sets of ancestors, sorting the final results for each.

+### Problem 2196
+- **Name**: Create Binary Tree From Descriptions
+- **Runtime**: 1554 ms
+- **Memory**: 25.78 MB
+- **Solution**: We can construct the TreeNodes each time we see a new one and keep a map to them.
+We can also keep track of the set of all nodes we know to have been children, and take the difference with the keys from our map to all TreeNodes: this will give us the root.

 ### Problem 2215
 - **Name**: Find the Difference of Two Arrays
 - **Runtime**: 173 ms